-Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of plastered masonry and plasterboard finishes.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Flooring throughout is of suspended timber construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Kitchen fittings comprise a variety of wall and base type storage units with worktop surface areas present.
-Internal joinery comprises of timber panel and glazed panel internal doors, with timber skirtings, facings and surrounds noted.
+Internal joinery comprises of timber panel and glazed panel internal doors with timber skirtings, facings and surrounds noted.
+Kitchen fittings comprise a variety of wall and base type storage units with worktops surface areas present.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-An open fireplace is present within the living room.
-Internal decorations Visually inspected.
-Painted finishes throughout.
-Cellars Visually inspected where there was a safe and purpose-built access.
-Not applicable.
+A wood burning stove has been installed within living reason A wood burning stove has been installed within living room. [ Internal decorations Visually inspected.
+Mixed surface decoration throughout.
+Cellars None.

+Electricity

-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

+Main supply with the electric consumer located in the kitchen cupboard.

+Gas

-Mains supply, with the consumer unit located within a cupboard under the stairs.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

+Mains gas supply with the gas meter located externally.

-Mains gas supply.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-Mains supply.
-Plumberwork, where seen, is of copper supply and PVC wastepipes.
-Sanitary fittings comprise of a three piece bathroom suite at ground floor level and a three piece shower room suite at first floor level.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Main supply.
+Plumbing work where seen is copper supply and PVC wastepipes.

+Sanitary fittings comprise of a three piece within a wet room at ground floor level and a two piece WC off the bedroom at first floor level.

+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-kitchen.

-The property benefits from a gas fired central heating system, with the combination boiler present within a cupboard in the
+The property benefits from a gas fired central heating system with a combination boiler present within the bedroom wardrobe.